 A first difficulty with using happiness as the moral standard is that the concept of the net utility implies that happiness and unhappiness are measurable quantities.
 Otherwise, we cannot determine which actions produce the greatest net utility.
 Bentham elaborated a “hedonistic calculus” which measured different kinds of happiness and unhappiness according to their intensity, duration, purity, and so on.
 Some say that it is impossible to attach precise numerical values to different kinds of happiness and unhappiness.
 For example, it may be impossible to assign a numerical value to the happiness of eating ice cream compared to the happiness of reading Aristotle.
 Still, we can prefer one to the other, say ice cream to Aristotle, and, therefore, we do not need precise numerical calculations to reason as a utilitarian.

 Most contemporary utilitarians have abandoned the idea that happiness is the only value.
 They have retreated from claims about absolute values to claims about individual preferences.
-(This was Gauthier’s argument in Chapter 4.)
+(See for example Gauthier’s view.)
 The type of utilitarianism which argues that we should maximize an individual’s subjective preferences is called preference utilitarianism.
 The problem with this type of utilitarianism is that some subjective preferences might be evil.

-A fourth difficulty is that utilitarianism considers only the quantity of utility not its distribution.
+A fourth difficulty is that utilitarianism considers only the quantity of utility, not its distribution.
 Should you give $100 to one needy person or $10 each to ten needy persons?
 The second alternative might be better even if the first one creates the most utility.
-Concerns with the total happiness have troubled many commentators and some have suggested that we consider the “average utility.”
+Concerns about the total happiness have troubled many commentators and some have suggested that we consider the “average utility.”
 But this version has problems too.
-Do we want a society where the average income is very highsay $1,000,000but many people live in destitute poverty, or one where the average income is much lowersay $30,000but no poverty exists?
-In fact, the idea of the welfare state assumes that money has a diminishing utilityit doesn’t benefit the rich as much as the poorand thus the enforced government transfer of money from the rich to the poor is justified.
+Do we want a society where the average income is very high, say $1,000,000, but many people live in destitute poverty, or one where the average income is much lower, say $50,000, but no poverty exists?
+In fact, the idea of the welfare state assumes that money has a diminishing utility it doesn’t benefit the rich as much as the poor and thus the enforced government transfer of money from the rich to the poor is justified.
 But isn’t it possible that individuals who work hard for their money deserve it, whether or not forcefully taking it maximizes utility?
 This analysis reveals another fundamental difficulty with utilitarianism.
 Everything is sacrificed to the net utility.
 But should all moral acts be judged by the consequences they produce?

 - The Problem with Consequences